 Directing Data-First Innovation in Law

+Innovation isn’t all AI and blockchain.
+It is about defining challenges and opportunities and then thinking creatively to develop game-changing solutions.
+For law firms, one such challenge is lateral retention.
 In my new book, co-authored with Dr. Heidi K. Gardner, we offer forward thinking law firms a research-based approach to the increasingly challenging process of hiring and integrating lateral lawyers and business professionals.
-The data tells the story–and that our systems work….in fact, that’s how I ended up at Eversheds Sutherland.”
+Sign up for my newsletter to receive period resources on the broad function of innovation in law.Resources Page

 The proposal for structured, behavioral-style interviews in stage 2 of this book’s 3-stage process makes so much more sense than ad-hoc interviews with whatever associates and partners have the time.
 I definitely recommend this book for lawyers and law firm professionals concerned with recruiting and retaining top talent!